uber-archive/makisu/README.md

         secret:
           secretName: docker-registry-config
 ```
 With this job spec, a simple `kubectl create -f job.yaml` will start the build.
-The job status will reflect whether or not the build succeeded or failed.
+The job status will reflect whether the build succeeded or failed.

 ### Distributed cache